 INTERVAL SCALE RATIO SCALE Measurement Equal intervals between Equal intervals with interval consecutive points. the presence of a true zero.
 Absolute Lacks a true zero point.
-Possesses a true zero Lacks a true zero point. zero point.
+Possesses a true zero zero point.
 Statistical Limited to addition Allows for meaningful analysis and subtraction multiplication and division.
 Meaningful Ratios are not meaningful Ratios are meaningful ratios due to the lack of zero. due to the presence of zero.
-IQ scores, Height, weight, income, etc. Examples Celsius temperature, NPS data, etc.
+Examples Celsius temperature Height, duration, etc. (20 degrees not twice as hot (20 meters is twice as large as 10 degrees) as 10 meters)